Skip to main content

 Currently, only some online services allow sign-in using a digital identity, however more services will become available in the future.

-Most Council online services will continue to allow sign-in using social identities such as Google or Apple, or an email address.
+Most Council online services will continue to allow sign‑in using email addresses or social identities like Google or Apple.

 Most online services still allow you to sign in using social identities like Google or Apple, or your email address.
 However, some services may require a secure digital identity for access.
 If a service requires a digital identity, it will need to meet at least a 'standard' identity strength.